The Mount Greylock girls' cross country team will do something it hasn't done in three weeks on Saturday.

 "We're hoping that our freshness might close the gap a little bit," Bell said.
 "That was really the main reason we did it, so we could be fresh for this race."

 Over the course of the season, the Mounties ran in 10 races.
-With so many races and Western Mass. taking place at Northfield -- a hilly and difficult course -- the Mounties thought missing the Berkshire County race was
+With so many races and Western Mass. taking place at Northfield -- a hilly and difficult course -- the Mounties thought missing the Berkshire County race was their best option.

 "I think it was good for us," junior Jenna Phelps said.
 "It helped us prepare better for Western Mass. than if we ran the Berkshire County meet."